Insurance – A life Savior

 Must know Insurance terms

-Coverage: The amount of risk or liability covered by an individual or entity by way of insurance services sector.
+- Coverage: The amount of risk or liability covered by an individual or entity by way of the insurance services sector.

-Milestones in the development of Insurance sector in India
+Milestones in the development of the Insurance sector in India

 Well, this was particularly about the life insurance sector, the history of the general insurance sector in India can be referred to as early as the 17th century at the time of industrial revolution when trade and commerce were carried out through the sea.
 The first establishment that this sector saw was in the year 1850 in the form of Triton Insurance Company Ltd, in Calcutta by the British.
 The general Insurance Sector in India also got nationalized in the year 1972 which brought into existence General Insurance Corporation of India as a company, which commenced its business in January.
 1973.